-12. The Commission's Rulemaking 20-08-021 distributing funding of the California Advanced Services Fund (CASF) should incorporate the Commission's most recent release of affordability metrics for essential communications service by community and identify Areas of Affordability Concern relative to communities considered for funding through the CASF.
+10. Beginning 30 days after the issuance of this decision, future phases of the Commission's Rulemaking 20-08-021 distributing funding of the California Advanced Services Fund (CASF) should incorporate the Commission's most recent release of affordability metrics for essential communications service by community and identify Areas of Affordability Concern relative to communities considered for funding through the CASF.

-13. Commission proceedings assessing the effectiveness or making changes to the California Lifeline, Deaf and Disabled Telecommunications Program, California High Cost Fund A, California High Cost Fund B, and California Teleconnect Fund may incorporate the affordability framework to assess progress toward bridging the digital divide as specified in Public Utilities Code Section 709(a).
+11. Beginning 30 days after the issuance of this decision, future phases of the Commission's Rulemaking 20-09-001 Regarding Broadband Infrastructure Deployment and future Commission proceedings regarding California Lifeline, Deaf and Disabled Telecommunications Program, California High Cost Fund A, California High Cost Fund B, and California Teleconnect Fund may incorporate the affordability framework to inform progress toward bridging the digital divide as specified in Public Utilities Code Section 709(a).

-14. Parties to this proceeding may file responses to the questions in Section 5.3 of this decision and comment generally on the use and interpretation of the affordability framework in individual Commission proceedings and in the annual Affordability Report no later than August 30, 2022.
+12. Parties to this proceeding may file responses to the questions in Section 5.3 of this decision and comment generally on the use and interpretation of the affordability framework in individual Commission proceedings and in the annual Affordability Report no later than November 30, 2022.

-15. Parties to this proceeding may file responses to the questions in Section 5.3 of this decision and comment generally on the use and interpretation of the affordability framework within Commission proceedings and in the annual Affordability Report, subsequent to the release of the 2021 Affordability Report at a date to be determined by Ruling in this proceeding.
+13. Parties to this proceeding may file responses to the questions in Section 5.3 of this decision and comment generally on the use and interpretation of the affordability framework within Commission proceedings and in the annual Affordability Report, subsequent to the release of the 2021 Affordability Report at a date to be determined by Ruling in this proceeding.

-16. Rulemaking 18-07-006 remains open.
+14. Rulemaking 18-07-006 remains open.